ZirwesSecurity/LinuxSecurity/SecuringSSH.md

 restrict,port-forwarding,permitopen="192.168.178.46:3002",from="192.168.178.26/32",command="/bin/false" ssh-ed25519 AAAA....
 ```
 The `restrict` keyword disables many ssh features and is equivalent to specifying the following options
-* `no-agend-forwarding`: do not forward ssh agents
+* `no-agent-forwarding`: do not forward ssh agents
 * `no-port-forwarding`: do not allow any port forwarding
 * `no-pty`: do not allow an interactive shell
 * `no-X11-forwarding`: do not allow X11 forwarding